 - Limited soy and processed foods.
 Reserved for special occasions.

 - From scratch – I’ve found that if I fill my pantry with nuts, seeds, fruits, vegetables, herbs, and spices I can make nearly anything.
-Case in point: This creamy pecan butter below.
+Case in point: This Homemade Pecan Butter below.

 Smooth transition, huh?